Why Cook Sourdough Bread in a Dutch Oven?

 Baking bread in a Dutch oven is an old-fashioned easy method that many home chefs prefer over the modern way of baking.

 The key to this type of cooking is to cover the dough with a heavy tight-fitting lid, creating an airtight seal.
-This method works well for any type of dough including sweet doughs and brioche doughs.
+This method works well for any type of dough including sweet dough and brioche dough.

 If you’re not sure what type of dough recipe you want or have never baked sourdough before, I’d recommend starting off with this simple starter recipe.